creeder23/auto-docs/DOCUMENT_TEMPLATE.md

 # taskname

-Task description.
+### Description

-taskname can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
+This task can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!